Donald E. Lassere

-Mr. Lassere currently serves as the Vice-chair for the Louisville Convention and Visitors Bureau.
+Mr. Lassere currently serves as Chairman for the Louisville Convention and Visitors Bureau.
 He also serves on the advisory board for the Family Business Center.

 Mr. Lassere holds a law degree from Georgetown University Law Center, an MBA from Harvard Business School, and a B.S. in Business Administration from the University of San Francisco.

 Mike Guyer-Wood is currently serving as the Chief Mission Advancement Officer with the Muhammad Ali Center.
 He is responsible for cultivating, developing, and maintaining donor relations for operational support of the Muhammad Ali Center, its programs, and facilities, as well as management of capital fundraising programs.

 Mr. Guyer-Wood served most recently with Scholarship America in Minneapolis and St. Peter, Minnesota, as Vice President of Sales and Marketing for Scholarship Management Services (SMS) the nation’s largest administrator of scholarships and education assistance programs.
 Guyer-Wood was responsible for campaign management, revenue generation, new product development and marketing strategy.
 Prior to joining Scholarship America, Guyer-Wood worked in Business Affairs and Student Financial Services at the University of Minnesota and the University of Saint Thomas.

 He received a B.S. in Communications and an M.S. in Educational Leadership from Minnesota State University, Mankato.